FAST PRACTICE GROUP INFORMATION

 Swim Lessons: At FAST swim lessons, swimmers will gain skills and build strength while enjoying their lessons.
 Skills are learned over time as good habits are created.
 FAST runs perpetual swim lessons, so participants are enrolled in a class that meets the same date and time each week, and will be enrolled in lessons until a withdrawal notice is filed.
 An initial commitment of at least one month of lessons is recommended to build a good relationship with your child and to begin the learning process of FAST’s teaching style.

-FAST Prep & Senior FAST Prep: Our entry level group will introduce participants to their first competitive swimming experience.
-This session based program will be divided into a ten and under and eleven and over group.
-Swimmers must be able to complete 25 yards of both freestyle and backstroke in good form as well as have a basic understanding of breaststroke and freestyle.
+FAST Prep 12 and under & 13-17 FAST Prep: Our entry level group will introduce participants to their first competitive swimming experience.
+12 and under swimmers must be able to complete 25 yards of both freestyle and backstroke in good form as well as have a basic understanding of breaststroke and butterfly.
+13-17 year olds must be able to complete a 50 of both freestyle and backstroke in good form as well as have a basic understanding of breaststroke and butterfly

-Age Group 1: This group is designed for swimmers between the ages of six and eleven who are proficient in all four competitive strokes (butterfly, backstroke, breaststroke, and freestyle).
-Swimmers in Age Group 1 will focus on proper stroke technique and be introduced to a more focused swim practice format and style.
+Age Group 1: This group is designed for swimmers between the ages of 6 and 12 who are proficient in all 4 competitive strokes.
+Swimmers in Age Group 1 will focus on proper stroke technique and be introduced to a more focused swim practice.

-Age Group 3: This group is for swimmers who have advanced from Age Group 2, or have transferred from another club swim team.
-Swimmers in this group will typically be between ten and thirteen years old with one or more 11-12 BB qualifying time.
+Age Group 3: Age Group 3 is a group for swimmers who have advanced from Age Group 2 or transferred from another club team.
+Swimmers in this group will typically be between 10 and 13 years old with multiple BB times.
 Swimmers in this group will be more dedicated to the sport and strive to make the majority of their practices each week as well as attend all meets recommended by their lead coach.

-Select: The select group is designed for twelve year old swimmers (with at least 1 AAA time) advancing from Age Group 3, and thirteen to fourteen year old swimmers who have advanced from Age Group 3 or transferred from another club swim team.
-Select swimmers typically will have one or more 13-14 A qualifying times and have excellent stroke mechanics.
+Select: The select group is designed for 12 -14 year old swimmers who have advanced from Age Group 3 or transferred from another club team.
+Select swimmers typically will have multiple 13-14 BB times and have excellent stroke mechanics.
 Swimmers in this group will be expected to attend and complete the majority of the practices offered and attend all meets recommended by their lead coach.

 Senior 2: Swimmers in Senior 2 will have advanced from Senior 1, Select or transferred from another club team.
 Senior 2 is a natural progression from Senior 1 and/or Select building on the skills previously learned as well as introducing additional training and more efficient stroke techniques and racing strategies, building up training yardage and maturity of the athlete for more intensive practices.
 Senior 2 swimmers will range in age from 14-18 years old and typically have 2 or more BB times in their age group, or 14 year olds with 15-16 A times.
 The range of training in Senior 2 allows highly competitive swimmers to succeed while still being involved in other sports or extracurricular activities.

 Senior Select: Senior Select swimmers advance from Senior 2 and will range in age from 14-18 years old.
 Swimmers in this group are expected to make and complete the majority of the practices offered to their group.
-Swimmers in this group will have achieved 15-18 A times, have a positive practice and meet attitude, look at the long-term goals for their swimming, and participate in all meets recommended by their lead coach.
+Swimmers in this group will have achieved 15-18 A times, have a positive practice and meet attitude, are looking at the long-term goals for their swimming and are ready to make swimming their primary extracurricular activity.
+Swimmers in this group will participate in all meets recommended by their lead coach.

 Group Placement